-You can find MrEverest’s gallery in all of its glory right here if you want to get up close and personal, with the latest update being this past Saturday.
+You can find Safoo’s gallery here in all of its splendor if you want to look through an entire catalog of photos that haven’t been touched up, with the latest update being this past Tuesday.

 If you like what you’re seeing and have a suggestion for next week’s featured gallery, start a conversation with me, entitle it “GTPlanet Gallery of the Week” and fill it to your heart’s content with suggestions and they’ll be featured in upcoming Community Spotlight articles.
 NOTE: You cannot elect your own gallery.

 GTPlanet Thread of the Week – What Does GT7 Need to be the Best?

 Gran Turismo 7 is on the way but when we’ll be able to enjoy the game is currently unknown, which is precisely why this is the perfect time to discuss what we think would be necessary for GT7 to be “the absolute best Gran Turismo game”.

 A couple of things spring to my mind and are as follows: the return of Route 11, Seattle Circuit, Grindelwald (Polyphony, please), Red Rock Valley, and a richer variety of racing modifications.

 The thread, started by our own Shirrako, is looking to foster discussion on what we think will make Gran Turismo 7 the best ever, even go one step further in asking us to remove ourselves from the equation and take sales numbers and ratings into consideration as well.
 It should make for quite the discussion so you’ll definitely want to stop by the thread and share your thoughts!

 Sounds of Driveclub, Part 3 – Renault Alpine A110-50

 GTPlanet Member of the Week